Sub-Linear Privacy-Preserving Near-Neighbor Search: Preliminaries and Background

 Note that the answer to NNS may reveal some information about the query and/or the database, regardless of implementation details and security guarantees of any protocol.
 For example, if client $i$ and $j$ are very close w.r.t similarity measure (near identical), then the near-neighbor query of client $i$ should return $j$ as the correct answer (with a high probability).
 A correct answer automatically reveals information that $j$'s attributes are likely to be very similar to $i$'s attributes (with a high probability) even without having knowledge of the other client's attributes.
 This kind of information leak cannot be avoided by any algorithm answering the near-neighbor query with a reasonable accuracy.

-In addition, the privacy guarantees in the near-neighbor setting all rely on the inherent assumption on bounded computations.
+Privacy guarantees in the PP-NNS protocols all rely on the inherent assumption on bounded computations.
 Given unbounded computations, the adversary can enumerate the whole space of every possible vector and use near-neighbor query until the generated vector returns the target client as the neighbor.
 In high dimensions, this process will require exponential computations due to the curse of dimensionality, which turns out to be a boon for the privacy of NNS.